-There is some sensor-specific general filtering applied, which follows UCL's implementation of the Envisat algorithm used during phase 1.
+There is some sensor-specific general filtering applied, which follows UCL's implementation of the Envisat algorithm used during SICCI Phase 1.
 This filtering is based on the available flags in the Envisat data indicating any significant problems with any record.
 In UCL's implementation of the filtering for Envisat, the Measurement Confidence Data Flags (MCD Flags) in the SGDR data are examined for problem records.
 We remove records where the following flags are raised: 0 (Packet Length Error), 1 (OBDH invalid), 4 (AGC Fault), 5 (Rx Delay Fault) and 6 (Waveform Fault).

 For CryoSat-2 level-1b data, no general filtering mechanisms are necessary.
-For ERS-1 / 2 this is yet to be confirmed.